 #2 – Springing

-A springing power of attorney is a POA that only takes place on happening of an event or predefined condition.
-This document is created by the principal for his agent to act on if the predefined event takes place.
+A springing power of attorney is a POA that only occurs on an event or predefined condition.
+The principal created this document for his agent to act on if the predefined event takes place.

 #3 – Limited